jermspeaks/christmas-adventure/sections/section-522.md

 *There's a pattern here,* you realized. *If I can understand it, I might learn something new.*

-Lumina trotted closer, their eyes bright with curiosity.
+Cheshire trotted closer, their eyes bright with curiosity.
 "What are you doing?" they asked.
 "You're looking at it differently.
 That's interesting."

 *I am looking at it differently,* you thought. *And maybe that's what I needed to do.*